Satwik934/WackyTrees-Data-System/README.md

    ./wackman

 Functions Overview
 compute_occurrence_array: Computes the frequency of ASCII characters in the input string.

 create_wacky_list: Builds a sorted linked list of ASCII characters and their probabilities.

 merge_wacky_list: Merges linked list nodes to create a binary tree for compression.

 get_wacky_code: Encodes an ASCII character into a binary sequence using the tree.

 get_character: Decodes a binary sequence into the corresponding ASCII character.

 free_tree: Frees memory associated with the binary tree.

 Project Structure:

 ├── wackman.c   # Main implementation file with core logic for linked lists and binary trees ├── wackman.h   # Header file defining shared data structures and helper functions └── README.md   # Documentation file explaining the project, features, and usage

 This project uses: Data structures (linked lists and binary trees) and memory management in C

-This project uses: Data structures (linked lists and binary trees) and Memory management in C